Start Your Free Condo Insurance Quote Now

 Texas Condo Insurance

 Condominiums have progressively become the more prominent housing choice in Texas’s metropolitan areas and owning vacation condos continue to be popular among Texans.
-Whether your condo is your primary home, a vacation home, or a rental, you will need to understand the types of insurance coverage for condos in Texas.
+Whether your condo is your primary home, a vacation home, or a rental, you will need to understand the types Texas condo insurance coverages available.

 Condo insurance, also known as HO-6 insurance, provides coverage for personal liability and living fees if your condo becomes unlivable.
 They also have policies called wall-in protection for your particular unit, while the condo association’s policy protects the shared areas of the entire building.